Justin Yirka

 Advised by Scott Aaronson

 📢 Graduating in 2025.
-Looking for post-graduation jobs / opportunities.
+Looking for an industry position.

 Other profiles: